pomerium/documentation/content/docs/zero/zero-api-guide.md

 }'
 ```

-If your request was successful, you should get a response with a temporary ID token:
+If your request was successful, you'll get a response with a temporary ID token:

 ```json
 {